-Because trust is the foundation of all relationships, your second step will be to show your client or customer that you are serious about helping them fulfill their needs and desires.
-Throughout this step, your main goal will be to develop a relationship with the customer and identify areas that may need strengthening.
+Because trust is the foundation of all relationships, both personal and business, your second step will be to show your client or customer that you are serious about helping them fulfill their needs and desires.
+Throughout this step, your main goal will be to develop an effective working relationship with the customer and identify areas that may need strengthening.

 3. Identify Targets

-Once you have been able to develop who the customer or client is, you can start working towards figuring out what they want.
-In Step 3, you will want to look at what the customer needs.
-These targets will be the items or ideals that drive you and the client forward throughout the steps ahead.
+Once you have been able to develop who the customer or client is, you can start working towards figuring out their wants and needs.
+These needs will be the items or ideals that drive you and the client forward through the next steps of your account plan.

 4. Find the Opportunity

-Everyone brings something new to the table, and now that you and your client have gotten a clear understanding of who you each are and what you are intending to accomplish, you can determine what opportunities are available to you.
-Analyze what the competition is doing and what makes you different from what is already out there.
+Everyone brings their own value to the table, and now that you and your client have gotten a clear understanding of who you each are and what you are intending to accomplish, you can determine what opportunities are available to you.
+Analyze what the competition is doing and what distinguishes you and the skills you bring from what is already out there.

 Phase 2 – Creating a Strategy

-The next phase of your strategic account management plan should be to create a plan of attack based on the information outlined in your portfolio.
+The next phase of your strategic account management plan should be to lay out an angle of attack based on the information outlined in your portfolio.
 In some cases, you may be able to create multiple pathways for the second phase of your account.

 5. Determine the Value

 Understand what value can be provided by the client.
-When you understand what buyers can hope to get out of a purchase, you can better understand how to push that idea forward.
+When you understand what customers can hope to get out of a purchase, you can better understand how to push that idea forward.

 6. Create Objectives

-It isn’t enough to say you want to sell a product or get things done.
-Instead, you need to set out clear objectives that can be reached and measured.
-Outline a few of these objectives beforehand and you’ll have an easier time creating plans in the next step.
+It isn’t enough to say you want to “sell a product” or “get things done.”
+Instead, you need to set out clear long and short-term objectives that can be reached and measured.
+Outline a few of these growth objectives beforehand as part of your account plan and you’ll have an easier time developing your strategy in the next step.

 7. Take Action